luyadev/luya.io/docs/guide/ngrest/activewindow.md

 Calling the callbacks

-+ When a Active Window callback is called the lower camelcase prefix method e.g. `callbackHelloWorld` must be called as `hello-world`.
++ When an Active Window callback is called the lower camelcase prefix method e.g. `callbackHelloWorld` must be called as `hello-world`.

 ## Attaching the class